 - Current provisioning server

-- Provisioning server cache file size in bytes Also, in the console window, if the target device is active, the target device icon appears as a green computer screen.
+- Provisioning server cache file size in bytes If the target device is active in the console window, the target device icon appears as a green computer screen.
 If the target device is inactive, the icon appears as a black computer screen.

 Sending messages to target devices